makks129/nodejs-finance/README.md

 _TODO:_

-- Add Logger? see comments
+- Convert Decimal128 to number

 _WHAT COULD BE IMPROVED_